trixiewasanegg/trixiewasanegg/README.md

 - ETL implementation (system TBD, likely AirByte) as the planned interface and visualisation tools are Google Sheets & Notion
   - Google Sheets for ease of formatting & sharing with "stakeholders" (partners.)
   - Notion for implementation into my Life Management System (LMANS) which uses a workspace as my "second brain."
-- MySQL Server deployment, as this will allow for more functionality than my current Db system (SQLite3.)

 # 📫 How to reach me:
 ## Obviously, if it's related to my code: